|The Irony Of Experience|

 Assuming that each of these categories is both a demonstrable fact, is propelled by an ideal and judged by that ideal, a description is produced subject to incremental critiques as even the universe is reduced to the smallest measure and predictable from one increment to another.

-And that there are several assumptions at the bottom of all this activity: Progress: The threshold between production and corruption, the assumptions underneath progress, reason.
+And that there are several assumptions at the bottom of all this activity: Progress: The threshold between production and corruption while the assumptions underneath progress are reason.
 Reason can discern the bad from the good, therefore the will can choose the good over the bad, therefore one can reach an ideal or perfection.
 Conversely, reason can determine when the good goes to bad and so intercede and re-direct energy to the good once more.
 It also presumes that there is a measure or reason that can articulate the goal of progress.
 The goal of progress is a source of conflict.
 For the individual the goal of progress is material well-being, relative happiness, good friendships and so on.
 Therefore, a society based on the individual strives to accommodate this goal.
 You can't have material well-being without some sense of security.
 Disequilibrium comes from conflict.
-So, the need to lessen conflict and develop social relations that are free and unhindered form class constraints so that the possibility of love and friendship can be exhausted.
-Now, if you stop at that point then, obviously, there is a great deal of "perfection" that exists since many people live in this fashion.
-Perhaps, that is, until their children grow up.
-But nonetheless, is that the end?
+So, the need to lessen conflict and develop social relations that are free and unhindered from class constraints so that the possibility of love and friendship can be exhausted through the mortal human being.
+That can be a state reached by many in the soociety.
+Until, perhaps, their children grow up.
+But is that the end?
 Is that the final point?
 Is that what all the struggle, suffering has been about?
 To reach this particular point?
 So that large groups of people can say, "we are the end point of perfection and that all of history has struggled to produce us?"
 If that is true, then what is left?